 Two new COVID-19 cases recorded in St Lucia

-Case number 64 is a 15-year-old female from the Castries district.
+Case number 53 is a 34-year-old female from the Castries district.

-Case number 65 is a 36-year-old female from the Babonneau district.
+Case number 54 is a 25-year-old male from the Gros-Islet district.

-Also, if you are experiencing respiratory symptoms, which include fever, cough, shortness of breath, sore throat, promptly go to your closest Community Respiratory Clinic for care.
+As such, the Ministry of Health reiterates the importance of sticking to behaviours which reduce the spread of the virus from one person to another.
+The Ministry makes a strong appeal to everyone that if you are experiencing respiratory symptoms, which include fever, cough, and sore throat, promptly go to your closest Community Respiratory Clinic for care.